 Southern Stingray Facts

 - This marvelous marine beauty most frequently goes by the somewhat descriptive common name of the Southern Stingray.
-Like most species, though, it’s known by a few other terms, too.
-These include such varied titles as stingaree, kit, and whip stingray.
+Like most species, though, it’s also known by a few other terms, too.
+These options include such varied titles as the stingaree, kit, and whip stingray.

-- Among scientific professionals, however, it’s perhaps better known by its technical moniker.
-That’s actually a simple term for the layperson to pronounce, relatively speaking.
+- Among scientific professionals, however, it’s perhaps much better known by its purely technical moniker.
+That’s actually a simple term for the layperson to pronounce, though, relatively speaking.
 That’s because the fish bears the formal name of the Hypanus americanus.

 - It received that particular appellation due to the efforts of a dup of American Ichthyologists.
 Samuel Hildebrand and William Schroeder accomplished the first recognition of it as a separate and distinct species.
-The team managed that in 1928.
+The team managed that scientifically noteworthy deed in 1928.

-- Regardles of which term one chooses to use, it remains an impressive creature.
-Though certainly potentially dangerous to humans if provoked, it’s normally quite docile in temperament.
-It’s commonly seem swimming alongside snorkelers and divers.
+- Regardles of which term one chooses to use, it remains a truly impressive creature.
+Though certainly potentially dangerous to humans if it’s provoked, it’s normally quite docile in temperament.
+It’s even commonly seem swimming alongside snorkelers and divers.

-- It faces multiple threats to its continued existence as a species.
+- This marvel of Nature faces multiple threats to its continued existence as a species.
 Like most creatures, most of these stem from the actions of man.
-Some of the dangers it faces include accidental bycatch, habitat degradation or loss, and the effects of climate change.
+Some of the many dangers it faces include accidental bycatch, habitat degradation or loss, and the effects of climate change.

 Related Articles